Suya1671/highway/README.md

 ```

 We'll check if you have a README.md and JOURNAL.md file, and merge it after that.
 You're free to start working on your project!

-If you're making an Advanced custom project (grant up to 350 USD, 10 points) - remember to pitch it in #highway-pitstop first.

 ## How to submit